 “Unfortunately, the truth as we understand it offers no bond with love and benevolence.
 No higher purpose worth devotion and life.
 A higher truth is what your people need, an unbreakable worldview that ties them to love, trust and trustworthiness.
 A worldview such as this can change the heart and the behavior.
 Nothing else can, especially among primitives.”
 She stepped over the table and sat beside him.
 “Your people are extreme primitives.
 I’m sorry, but this is their unfortunate status.”

 She let out a breath and turned to a topaz platter materializing beside her on the red chaise lounge.
-From it, she lifted two bending glasses of pink fluid, grasping them each by the bottom as they finished an upward entanglement from a digital realm that Enoch couldn’t understood despite several descriptions of the mechanisms involved.
-Naomi the Angel extended one glass to Enoch.
+From it she lifted two bending glasses of pink fluid by the narrowing near the bottom as they became solid, finishing entanglement from a quantum realm that Enoch could never understand despite several of her descriptions of disentangling ghostly fields.
+Naomi the Angel extended a glass to Enoch.
 He took it reflexively.
-“You’ve finished your work.
-A man of your integrity could not germinate a lie to his family and friends.
-Nor to his enemies.
-Though all of their lives desperately depended upon it.”
-She sipped her drink as he gazed down at the small rising bubbles in his glass.
-“That’s why I love you, Enoch.
-Unfortunately, it’s also the reason you can never return home now.

 “I’m so sorry, my friend.
 So very sorry.
-You’ll have to put up with me and my people for a long time, it seems.
+You’ll have to put up with me and my people for a long time, it would seem.
 The Council has declared it.
 Your character has been evaluated and confirmed.
-You will become an immortal, in simulation terms.”
+You will become an immortal, at least within the simulation.”
 Tears welled up in her eyes.
 “But I do know that we will all leave here one day.
 Together.”

-Enoch was torn.
-He would never see his wife again.
-Her heart would break and tears drive her to the grave.
+Enoch would never see his wife again.
+Her heart would break, tears would carry her to the grave.
 His son, on the other hand, would be better off without him.
 He missed Methuselah terribly and could scarcely recall when the boy had last come home to his own room and bed.

 “And what am I now?”
 Enoch said to his Angel, the Great Watcher, Naomi.
 “Your house pet?
-A diplomatic figurehead?”
-Or an Angel’s tired out lover?
+A diplomatic figurehead with no country?”
+Or a timeless Angel’s tired out lover?

 Morrill Talmage Moorehead, MD